Maxxine Dupri: Alpha Academy (2023–2026)

-In March 2025, formed a tag team with Natalya, later called "The Dungeon Dolls".
+In March 2025, Dupri formed a tag team with Natalya, later called "The Dungeon Dolls".
 The pair eventually teamed together on the April 11 episode of SmackDown, where they entered the tag team gauntlet match for a WWE Women's Championship match at WrestleMania 41 but were unsuccessful.
 After gaining victories over WWE Women's Intercontinental Champion Becky Lynch via count-out and disqualification, Dupri faced Lynch for the title on the November 17 episode of Raw.
 After a distraction by AJ Lee during the match, Dupri defeated Lynch for the title, earning her first championship.